 We will not use or share your information if state law prohibits it.
 Many states have laws that are stricter than the federal privacy regulations we describe in this Notice.
 If a state law applies to us and is stricter or places limits on the ways we can use or share your health information, we will follow the state law.
 For instance, some states may provider greater protections for genetic testing information, HIV/AIDS information, mental health and developmental disabilities records, and alcohol or drug abuse records.
 The way that state and federal laws interact is complicated.
 If you would like to know more about applicable state laws, please ask our Privacy Officer.

 If you have any questions or want more information about this Notice or how to exercise your health information rights, you may contact our Privacy Officer by telephone at 708-482-4000 or via e-mail at firstname.lastname@example.org

 If you believe your privacy rights have been violated, you may file a complaint with our Privacy Officer or with the U.S. Department of Health and Human Services, Office for Civil Rights, 200 Independence Ave.
 S.W., Room 509F HHH Bldg., Washington DC 20201 (OCRComplaint@hhs.gov).
 We will not retaliate against you for filing a complaint.

 You may choose whether or not to provide or disclose Personal Data in connection with your use of our Site.
 If you choose not to provide the Personal Data we request, you may still visit and use parts of our Site, but may be unable to access or use certain features, options, programs, and services.
-Our Site may contain links to third-party websites and services that are not owned or controlled by Ashland.
+Our Site may contain links to third-party websites and services that are not owned or controlled by The Lactation Network.
 We are not responsible for the privacy practices or the content of third party websites, services and advertisements, and you visit them at your own risk.